RedGrapefruit09/JustEnoughGems/README.md

 Q: How can I contribute (report bugs, suggest features, implement stuff)?\
 A: If you want to report something or suggest something to be added to the mod, go to the [issue tracker](https://github.com/RedGrapefruit09/JustEnoughGems/issues).
 If you'd like to implement something yourself, open a [pull request](https://github.com/RedGrapefruit09/JustEnoughGems/pulls).

-### Development

-The mod is planned to be released in **Q1-2022**, and is currently around 80% done.\
-The code is written in Kotlin and runs on the [Fabric modloader](https://fabricmc.net) only!\
-You can track the development status at this [roadmap](https://github.com/RedGrapefruit09/JustEnoughGems/blob/1.18.x/ROADMAP.md).